TerbiumLabs/nessaws/README.rst

 After the request has been approved, **nessaws** can be launched again to start the desired Nessus scans against the discovered instances.

-After each scan is complete, **nessaws** will combine all scan results into a single Microsoft Excel (.xlsx) file.
+After each scan is complete, **nessaws** can combine all scan results into a single Microsoft Excel (.xlsx) file.
 As an added bonus, each host in the scan will be checked to ensure authenticated checks have succeeded.